jaan/range/README.md

 =====

 A Javascript library to get the range of a given number and it also enables the easier grouping of the numbers.
+Range Separator is optional, default separator is "-"

 **Note: This code is Work in progress**